IHG points expiration dates extended

 Earning points from the welcome bonus and spending on IHG credit cards is an easy way to keep your IHG account active.
 You’ve got two options for cards that earn IHG points directly:

 The IHG Rewards Club Premier Credit Card is your best bet of the two.
-It’s currently offering an increased 140,000-point bonus after spending $3,000 on purchases in the first three months of account opening.
-Most recently the welcome offer was for just 80,000 IHG points.
+It’s currently offering 150,000 bonus points after spending $3,000 on purchases within the first three months of account opening.

 Status keeps your points active.
 With the Chase IHG Premier, you’ll get automatic IHG Platinum elite status.
 And if you have any level of IHG elite status, your points will not expire.
 So you don’t have to worry about spending to keep your points active (for 12 months).